Directeur de recherche au CNRS ; Directeur du laboratoire

-I have also recently developed a small group working on Digital Humanities at Lattice along with some partner labs.
+I have recently initiated a small research group focusing on the application of NLP techniques in the context of Digital Humanities projects.
 I am also especially interested in Finnic (i.e. Finnish and closely related languages) and more generally Uralic languages.

 Most of my publications are referenced in the open repository HAL, with a PDF version for open source documents.

 Teaching and lecturing